benjamin-bk-krueger/cpe-man/docs/index.md

 ## About

-CPE Manager - work in progress
+CPE-Manager - work in progress